amroee2/PIC_Assembly/README.md

 - [x] Display three digits on LCD
 - [ ] connect ultrasonic with decoder & miltiplexer.
 - [ ] calculate max 4 values and view on Lcd.
+- [ ] get base and offest of the ultrasonic number and view on Lcd.